Verizon/5GEdgeTutorials/README.md

  - `edge-discovery`: Get started with the Verizon edge discovery service, an easy-to-use API to manage multi-Wavelength zone deployments and route mobile clients to the most optimal edge endpoints

 **Partner Resources**
- - `opscruise`: Instrument your first EKS environment using OpsCruise
  - `confluent`: Build your first data streaming application using Confluent for Kubernetes on AWS Wavelength
+ - `couchbase`: Build your first auction application on AWS Wavelnegth with Couchbase Server and Sync Gateway
  - `openshift`: Deploying your first OpenShift cluster to AWS Wavelength
  - `sumologic`: Instrument your first EC2-based edge deployment using Sumo Logic custom collectors
+ - `opscruise`: Instrument your first EKS environment using OpsCruise

 ## Community Resources